skjerdal/Transformerbased_QA/README.md

 ## Further Development / Evaluation

 *   Implement the full EM/F1 evaluation loop in `train_squad.py` using the functions provided in `utils/evaluation.py`.
-*   Experiment with different tokenizers (e.g., SentencePiece).
+*   Experiment with different pre-trained tokenizers (e.g., from Hugging Face Hub) or other subword algorithms (like BPE or SentencePiece).
-*   Tune hyperparameters and increase `MAX_SAMPLES` for better performance.
+*   Tune hyperparameters and use the full dataset (`MAX_SAMPLES = None`) for better performance.
 *   Implement learning rate schedules.
 *   Add detailed error analysis of model predictions.